osg-htc/user-documentation/documentation/overview/test-drive-ospool.md

 Want to see what it's like to use the OSPool?
 You can do so with an OSPool notebook - and you don't even need an account!

+See a video of this process below: [OSPool Notebook Walkthrough](#ospool-notebook-walkthrough)

 1. Go to [OSPool Notebooks](https://osg-htc.org/notebooks)

 	![](../assets/notebooks/01-notebooks-welcome.png)